 3rd Floor Studios

-Get a behind-the-scenes look at the Museum's signature program, meet 2016–17 artists in residence Autumn Knight, Julia Phillips and Andy Robert and see their works in progress.
-The studios are located on the 3rd floor of the Studio Museum and all three artists will be present.
+Get a behind-the-scenes look at the Museum's signature program, meet 2016–17 artists in residence Autumn Knight, Julia Phillips, and Andy Robert and see their works in progress.
+The studios are located on the third floor of the Studio Museum and all three artists will be present.

 Artists-in-Residence Open Studios is free and open to all.

 Autumn Knight (b.
 1980, Houston, Texas) is an interdisciplinary artist working within performance, installation and text.
 Her work frequently addresses conventions of racial and gender identity, psychotherapy, and access to the arts.
 Knight’s work has been in exhibitions at institutions including DiverseWorks Artspace, Houston; Project Row Houses, Houston; Crystal Bridges Museum of American Art, Bentonville, Arkansas; New Museum, New York; and the Contemporary Arts Museum Houston.
 Knight has been in residence with In-Situ, Pendle, England; Galveston Artist Residency, Texas; YICA, Yamaguchi, Japan; and Artpace, San Antonio, Texas.
 She attended Skowhegan School of Painting and Sculpture and was a 2015 Artadia awardee.
 Knight received a BA from Dillard University and an MA in drama therapy from New York University.
 In 2013, Knight performed Steffani Jemison’s You Completes Me (2013) at the Studio Museum in conjunction with the exhibition Fore.